R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 * This tutorial assumes you've read and understood the [conceptual overview](enclaves.md) and [architecture overview](architecture.md).
+* You need to install JDK.
+Conclave is compatible from version 8 to 17.
-* You need JDK 17 or higher installed.
-You can download it [here](https://www.oracle.com/java/technologies/downloads/).
+You can download JDK 17 [here](https://www.oracle.com/java/technologies/downloads/).

 ## Compile the sample application